Apple M2 Max vs Microsoft SQ1

 Questions & comments

-Here you can ask a question about Microsoft SQ1 or Apple M2 Max, agree or disagree with our judgements, or report an error or mismatch.
+Here you can give us your opinion about processors Microsoft SQ1 and M2 Max, agree or disagree with our ratings, or report bugs or inaccuracies on the site.